 A Whale of a Season as Southern Right Numbers Rise

 Winter has come to Walker Bay, and with the cold, so too comes the start of whale season 2019.
-With Southern Right Whale sightings rising over the last three years, and individual numbers rising drastically over the last year, this season is almost certain to deliver once again.
+With Southern Right Whale sightings rising over the last three years, and individual numbers skyrocketing over the last year, this season is almost certain to deliver once again.
 The increase in these iconic cetaceans brings many benefits for the Overberg’s tourism industry, but why exactly are these whale numbers on the rise?

 The answer may lie in a global weather phenomenon known as El Nino.
 El Nino is a naturally occurring event that is defined by unusually warm water off the coast of South America for five months or more.
 This increase in surface water temperature affects the numbers of krill – tiny, shrimp-like animals that are the primary food source for Southern Right Whales.
 With this effect extending into parts of the Antarctic Ocean, it is possible that the whales have moved away from affected waters, and instead into the more eastern reaches of the Antarctic Ocean where cold, nutrient-rich water makes krill plentiful.
 Once the whales have had their fill and it comes time to leave the Antarctic, more of their numbers may be choosing to mate and calve around the Overberg where ocean temperatures are cooler – where in the past, many would have returned to their ancestral breeding grounds around South America.